How to Make Homemade Baby Rice Cereal

 How to Freeze

-- After you blend the rice into a puree – you can pour the rice cereal into freezer-safe trays (such as this and this one).
+- After you blend the rice into a puree, you can pour the rice cereal into freezer-safe trays .
+Do not overfill.

 - Place the tray into the freezer for 3-4 hours or until completely frozen.

 - Transfer the cubes of frozen rice cereal into a Stasher Bag or ziplock baggie.

 - This puree will last 4 days in the fridge and for up to 4 months in the freezer.

 How to Re-Heat